Javascript is not enabled.

 So what are some ways to connect with others that don’t involve our gadgets?

-Clinical psychologist Carla Marie Manly of Santa Rosa, California, offers these suggestions: If you buy a bag of apples and realize you can't eat all of them before they spoil, leave a couple on a neighbor's doorstep with a note that says, “I want to share these with you.”
-Do the same thing with a mason jar filled with flowers from your garden or with a recently finished book you want to lend (and suggest that they pass it on when they're finished).
+Clinical psychologist Carla Marie Manly of Santa Rosa, California, offers these suggestions: If you buy a bag of apples and realize you can’t eat all of them before they spoil, leave a couple on a neighbor’s doorstep with a note that says, “I want to share these with you.”
+Do the same thing with a mason jar filled with flowers from your garden or with a recently finished book you want to lend (and propose that the neighbor pass it on when he or she is done).

 “In doing so, we create — we crochet — connection,” says Manly, author of Aging Joyfully.
 “Anything we do becomes part of who we are.
 We need to look at doing things that give our lives purpose.
 People who have a purpose in life are far happier.”